roel1289/CompBioLabsAndHomework/Labs/Lab08/Ellwood_Lab08.md

 plot(TimeProblem7, FinalPopulation, main = "Population size over time", xlab = "Population Size", ylab = "Generations") #plotting the results
 ```
-The final part of the code creates a graph to more illustrate the model.
+The section of the code creates a graph to more illustrate the model.

 Here is an image of what this plot looks like:
 ![Discrete-time logistic function](EBIO4420Image.PNG)